Green assets and infrastructure (2023)

 - Green Infrastructure Citylab 6

-The GI CityLab continues to be used as a platform to explore the investigative studies, and to guide the development of a GI planning approach in the GCR.
-The most recent CityLab session, which was held in mid-2016, provided an opportunity for stakeholders to engage around the investigative studies, which will be published in the third GAI report.
+The GI CityLab was used as a platform to explore a set of investigative studies and to guide the development of a GI planning approach in the GCR.
+The most recent CityLab session, which was held in mid-2016, provided an opportunity for stakeholders to engage around the investigative studies, which were published in the third GAI report.

-Various partnerships have been forged through the GAI project, including the Gauteng Planning Division, the Wits University Civil and Environmental Engineering Department, and UCL’s Department of Science, Technology, Engineering and Public Policy (STEaPP), a department that facilitates interactions between academic work in the fields of science and engineering and the world of public policy and decision making.
+Over the course of the GAI project various partnerships and collaborations were forged, including the Gauteng Planning Division, the Wits University Civil and Environmental Engineering Department, and UCL’s Department of Science, Technology, Engineering and Public Policy (STEaPP).
+STEaPP is a department that facilitates interactions between academic work in the fields of science and engineering and the world of public policy and decision making.
 Over the course of April and early May 2016, GCRO hosted Dr Carla Washbourne, a visiting researcher from STEaPP.
-Dr Washboune worked with Christina Culwick to investigate GCRO’s work on green infrastructure and its take-up in provincial and local government.
+Dr Washboune worked with Christina Culwick Fatti to investigate GCRO’s work on green infrastructure and its take-up in provincial and local government.

-Culwick, C., Bobbins, K., Cartwright, A., Oelofse, G., Mander, M. and Dunsmore, S. (2016).
-A framework for a green infrastructure planning approach in the Gauteng City-Region, Johannesburg: Gauteng City-Region Observatory.
+Culwick, C. and Bobbins, K. (Eds.)
+(2016).
+A framework for a green infrastructure planning approach in the Gauteng City-Region.
+GCRO Research Report No. 4.
+Johannesburg: Gauteng City-Region Observatory.

 Bobbins, K. & Culwick, C. (2015) ‘Green growth transitions through a Green Infrastructure approach at the local government level: Case study for the Gauteng City-Region’, Journal of Public Administration.
 50(1), 32-49.